FusionAuth/fusionauth-example-asp-netcore/README.md

 # Example ASP.NET Core web application
 An ASP.NET Core web application using FusionAuth as the identity server.
-This application will use an OAuth Authorization Code workflow and the PKCE extension to log users in.
+This application will use an OAuth Authorization Code workflow to log users in.

-PKCE stands for Proof Key for Code Exchange, and is often pronounced "pixie".
-The feature is enabled by default by the netcore oauth library.

 You need to have dotnetcore installed to run this code.
 Please note that this application uses netcore 3.1.